ractodev/ObjectCensoring/README.md

 Select the one of the objects that showed up on the segmentation map.
 Otherwise: the console will print out all objects types that the user can choose from.
 However, if the selected object type is not detected by the segmentation process, nothing in the image will be censored.
 *For example: The program detects a person-object and a dog-object in the image the user selected as input.
-Enter "person" or "dog" in the console to censor the objects.*
+In this case, you can enter "person" or "dog" in the console to censor the objects.*

 ### Final step.
 The resulting image with censored objects will be located in the project-folder.
 This image will be named `result.jpg`.